The Stochastic Reach-Avoid Problem and Set Characterization for Diffusions: Numerical Example: Zermelo Navigation Problem

 \subsection{Reach-Avoid formulation}

 Obviously, the probability of the swimmer's ``success'' starting from some initial position in the navigation region depends on starting point $(x,y)$.
-As shown in \secref{sec:Connection to Stochastic Optimal Control Problem}, this probability can be characterized as the level set of a value function, and by Theorem \ref{Theorem DPE 1} this value function is the discontinuous viscosity solution of a certain differential equation on the navigation region with particular lateral and terminal boundary conditions.
+As shown in \secref{sec:connection}, this probability can be characterized as the level set of a function, and by Theorem \ref{Theorem DPE 1} this function is the discontinuous viscosity solution of a certain differential equation on the navigation region with particular lateral and terminal boundary conditions.
 The differential operator $\mathcal{L}$ in Theorem \ref{Theorem DPE 1} can be analytically calculated in this case as follows: